A brief history of the Irish Curling Association

 In December 2002, a small ice rink at Smithfield, Dublin (Dublin City on Ice) was opened for Christmas skating.
 It was manned by the Irish Ice Hockey Association, and several ICA members went over to help with skate hire sessions.
 We were also able to play a demonstration international “Ireland v Rest of World.”
 This contact with the IIHA led to a promise of curling ice when they acquired a rink, and although the site at Blanchardstown (nicknamed the “Bertiebowl” for Taoiseach Bertie Ahern) did not materialise, Dundalk Ice Rink opened in January 2007.
 Their promise of one day curling per week was withdrawn.

 The IIHA link also established us with the Olympic Council of Ireland, who said they would recognise us as a National Governing Body if the World Curling Federation did the same, and we were therefore welcomed to the World Curling Federation at Courmayeur in Italy in December 2003, three days after our tenth birthday reunion at Gogar Park.
 We were not able to compete in the World Seniors in Gavle, Sweden, but entered the Europeans in December 2004 in Sofia, Bulgaria.
-Our mens’ team included three Scottish Junior champions (Peter Wilson and Robin Gray, now resident in the Republic of Ireland, and PJ Wilson who qualified through an Irish father.)
+Our mens’ team included three Scottish Junior champions (Peter Wilson, now resident in Ireland, Robin Gray and PJ Wilson who qualified through an Irish father.)
 The others were John Jo Kenny (who has an Irish father) and John Furey (born in Donegal.)
 In spite of several injuries, the team won silver medals in the B league, qualified for the A league, and only missed the chance of a challenge for the Worlds because of a near-miraculous five by Finland’s Markku Uusipavaalniemi.
-The women (Fiona Turnbull, Louise Kerr, Marie O’Kane and Kathie Nixon and Jane Paterson) played well but remained in the B league.
+The women (Fiona Turnbull, Louise Kerr, Marie O’Kane, Kathie Nixon and Jane Paterson) played well but remained in the B league.

 Two teams played in the 2005 World Seniors at Greenacres.